fredhutchio/cozy-shell/README.md

 ## Finding things

-With desktop OS's, we are used to being able to see where we are and search easily by filenames.
+With desktop OS's, we are used to being able to see where we are and search easily by filenames and content.
 Let's see some linux commands to stay oriented.